 Some of the pollutants that reverse osmosis helps remove include lead and many other heavy metals, Chromium 6, chlorine and chloramine (common byproducts of water treatment plants), fluoride, numerous cancer-causing chemicals, toxic herbicides and pesticides that seep through the water table, and many more harmful contaminants.

 One of the best uses for reverse osmosis is to pair it with a water softener in Altoona, IA.
 Water softeners counteract the hardness of water by exchanging hard water minerals for sodium.
 However, this can lead to too much sodium in the water.
 A water treatment professional may recommend installing a reverse osmosis system to balance out the water softener.

 Schedule Water Testing

 Whole-house water treatment must always be left to trained professionals with the best tools.
 You shouldn’t try to buy a reverse osmosis system online and then attempt to install it yourself!
-Start off the right way—calling our water treatment specialists to schedule water testing.
+Start the right way—call our water treatment specialists to schedule water testing.
 When the testing is done, we’ll be able to provide you with a complete rundown of what’s in your water—hardness, alkalinity, acidity, and any chemicals and hard metals you’ll want to be removed.